allan-gadelha/weather-data-scraping/README.md

 - **`data/`**: Contains data files generated during the scraping and cleaning process.
   - `full_continents_url.json`: JSON file with URLs for each city, organized by continent, country, and city.

-  - `full_continent_corrected_UTF-8.csv`: Cleaned CSV file with weather data for 3,833 destinations, including Min.
+  - `corrected_data.csv`: Cleaned CSV file with weather data for 3,833 destinations, including Min.
 Temperature, Max.
 Temperature, Precipitation/Rainfall, Average Sun Hours, Rainy Days, and more.

+  - `extract_clean_data.csv`: Old CSV file version without any negative temperature values.

 - **`notebooks/`**: Contains Jupyter notebooks for analysis.
   - `analysis.ipynb`: Notebook for analyzing the extracted and cleaned weather data.

 - **`scripts/`**: Contains Python scripts for web scraping and data processing.
-  - `full_application_continent_country_city_url_extract.py`: Initial scraping to obtain URLs for each city, organized in a nested dictionary format (`full_continents_url.json`).
+  - `extract_urls.py`: Initial scraping to obtain URLs for each city, organized in a nested dictionary format (`full_continents_url.json`).

-  - `full_application_urls_json_table_extract_clean.py`: Secondary scraping to access the URLs and extract data from tables.
+  - `extract_clean_data.py`: Secondary scraping to access the URLs and extract data from tables.
 The extracted data includes weather variables such as Min.
 Temperature, Max.
 Temperature, Precipitation/Rainfall, Average Sun Hours, Rainy Days, and more.
-The output is a cleaned CSV file (`full_continent_corrected_UTF-8.csv`).
-An older version is also available as `full_continent_extract_clean_UTF-8.csv`.
+The output is a cleaned CSV file (`corrected_data-8.csv`).
+An older version is also available as `extract_clean_data.csv`.

 - **`.gitignore`**: File to specify files and directories that should be ignored by version control (e.g., `__pycache__`, `*.pyc`, `*.csv`, etc.).